steel-dev/steel-browser/README.md

 #### Using the SDKs
 If you prefer to use the our Python and Node SDKs, you can install the `steel-sdk` package for Node or Python.

 These SDKs are built on top of the REST API and provide a more convenient way to interact with the Steel browser API.
-They are fully typed, and are compatible with both Steel Cloud and self-hosted Steel instances (changeable using the `baseUrl` option on Node and `base_url` on Python).
+They are fully typed, and are compatible with both Steel Cloud and self-hosted Steel instances (changeable using the `baseURL` option on Node and `base_url` on Python).

 For more details on installing and using the SDKs, please see the [Node SDK Reference](https://docs.steel.dev/overview/reference/node-sdk-reference) and the [Python SDK Reference](https://docs.steel.dev/overview/reference/python-sdk-reference).